MizielinskaLab/Nuclear-pore-component-diameter-simulation/README.md

 5. Run `src/run_simulation_batch.m` for the simulation example.
 6. Inspect the exported results in `results/`.

+## Any required non-standard hardware

+The code can be run on a normal desktop computer.

+## Typical setup

+Typical setup time is about 30 minutes, excluding installation of MATLAB/FIJI

 ## Usage note
 Please see `LICENSE_NOTE.md` for the public-use terms for the author-generated code and example data included in this repository.